 - Age.
 Although anyone can develop the condition, primary Raynaud's often begins between the ages of 15 and 30.

 - Climate.
-The disorder is also more common in people who live in colder climates.
+The illness also is more common in people who live in colder climates.

 Risk factors for secondary Raynaud's include:

-- Associated diseases.
+- Certain diseases.
 These include conditions such as scleroderma and lupus.

-If secondary Raynaud's is severe — which is rare — diminished blood circulation to your fingers or toes could cause tissue damage.
+If secondary Raynaud's is severe, reduced blood flow to fingers or toes could cause tissue damage.
+But that's rare.

-A completely blocked artery can lead to sores (skin ulcers) or dead tissue (gangrene), both of which can be difficult to treat.
-Rarely, extreme untreated cases might require removing the affected part of your body (amputation).
+A completely blocked artery can lead to skin sores or dead tissue.
+This can be difficult to treat.
+Rarely, very bad untreated instances might require removing the affected part of the body.

 To help prevent Raynaud's attacks:

 Bundle up outdoors.
-When it's cold, don a hat, scarf, socks and boots, and two layers of mittens or gloves before you go outside.
-Wear a coat with snug cuffs to go around your mittens or gloves, to prevent cold air from reaching your hands.
+When it's cold, wear a hat, scarf, socks and boots, and two sets of mittens or gloves.
+Thermal underwear might help.
+A coat with cuffs that close around mittens or gloves helps protect the hands from cold air.

-Use chemical hand warmers.
-Wear earmuffs and a face mask if the tip of your nose and your earlobes are sensitive to cold.
+Wear earmuffs and a face mask if the tip of your nose and your earlobes get too cold.

-Take precautions indoors.
+Take care indoors.
 Wear socks.
-When taking food out of the refrigerator or freezer, wear gloves, mittens or oven mitts.
+To take food out of the refrigerator or freezer, wear gloves, mittens or oven mitts.
 Some people find it helpful to wear mittens and socks to bed during winter.

-Because air conditioning can trigger attacks, set your air conditioner to a warmer temperature.
+Because air conditioning can cause attacks, set your air conditioner to a warmer temperature.
 Use drinking glasses that keep hands from feeling cold.